 Let the Plan Begin

-Before I list which foods to eat during each week, please note that this is not a recommendation to eat only these specific foods during the corresponding week.
-The point is to “amp up” your intake of these particular foods, focus on them, feeding your body a good increased amount of them, along with other clean and nutritional foods.
+Before we get into the plan, please note that this is not a recommendation to eat only these specific foods during the corresponding week, but rather to “amp up” your intake of these particular foods, focus on them, feeding your body a good increased amount of them, along with other clean and nutritional foods.

 Week One – Sprouted and Fermented Foods.

-Focus on sprouted and fermented foods like sauerkrauts, kimchis, pickled radishes, various sprouts like broccoli, mung bean, clover, radish, alfalfa, and bean sprouts, and Ezekiel bread.
-Fermented beverages like water kefir (recipe here), and kombucha.
+For this week, you’ll want to focus on sprouted and fermented foods like sauerkrauts, kimchis, pickled radishes, various sprouts like broccoli, mung bean, clover, radish, alfalfa, and bean sprouts, and Ezekiel bread.
+Fermented beverages like water kefir, and kombucha.
 These are rich in pre and probiotics and 3-endole-carbinol to help break down, metabolize, and move estrogen out of the body which is especially important if you have a cycle, as this first week estrogen begins to increase.

 Week Two – Raw Juices and Fresh Veggies